 Prior to serving on the State Court, she was a deputy attorney general at the Georgia State Law Department where she worked for 15 years in several divisions, including tax, environmental, and professional regulations.

-Also in Atlanta, Gerald V. Thomas II has joined the tax practice at Morris, Manning & Martin, LLP (1473L) as a partner, where he works in the tax, corporate, funds and alternative investments, mergers and acquisitions and real estate capital markets practices.
+Also in Atlanta, Gerald V. Thomas II has joined the tax practice at Morris, Manning & Martin, LLP (1473L:US) as a partner, where he works in the tax, corporate, funds and alternative investments, mergers and acquisitions and real estate capital markets practices.
 He focuses on the structuring and effecting of complex business transactions.
 He was formerly a partner at Alston & Bird LLP.

 Katherine Forrest, a federal judge appointed by President Barack Obama who less than a year later blocked a controversial military-detention law, will have that ruling tested when an appeals court hears the government’s claim that her decision would irreparably damage national security, Bloomberg News’s Bob Van Voris reports.